alexandera9747/github-tutorial/README.md

  4.`git push`
 * `Git  status` we use this too see errors in your code or whether a change or a file has been added, overall it tells you the current state of your code.
 * `Git add` We use git add to add our files to the staging area.
 This basically means that our file is ready to have a snapshot of it and saved.
-* `Git commit` we use this code to take the snapshot of our change made to the file or in other words a picture of what you done.
+* `Git commit -m` we use this code to take the snapshot of our change made to the file or in other words a picture of what you done.
 It also has a message and as said the message has to be in present-tense saying what was modified.
 * `Git push` this is used to bascically push the commits from your local, which is your ide to the remote, your repository in github.

 ---